Special points on intersections of hypersurfaces: Computing bounds on flj(m)

 \section{Computing bounds on \texorpdfstring{$f^\ell_j(\bm)$}{flj(m)}}

-Here we review methods for computing $f^\ell_j(\bm)$ via Lemmas \ref{lemma:planes_from_pts} and \ref{lemma:pts_from_planes}, especially for obtaining bounds on resolvent degree via Theorem \ref{thm:sharpening_bound_on_RD}, and compare these to approximations as in Lemma \ref{lemma:coarse_upper_bound}.
-While implementing the obliteration Lemmas as stated in a preferred programming language (we use Python) is straightforward, complications arise as the desired types grow in length.
-We remind the reader that the most effective application of Lemma \ref{lemma:pts_from_planes} is to obliterate as many high-degree forms as possible in choosing $\bm'$:
+Here we review methods for computing bounds on $f^\ell_j(\bm)$, especially for obtaining bounds on resolvent degree via Theorem \ref{thm:sharpening_bound_on_RD}, and compare these to approximations as in Lemma \ref{lemma:coarse_upper_bound}.
+While the obliteration lemmas provide a deterministic recursive path to a bound, the computational complexity of the recursion grows rapidly with $|\bm| = (m_1,\dots,m_n)$ and $n$.
+Following Theorem \ref{thm:optimal_obliteration_body}, we implement a top-down strategy that maximizes the degree of obliterated forms at each step.

-This block of code expects that we have already defined an integer \texttt{l} denoting the level $\ell$ of versality, a list \texttt{m = [$m_2,\dots,m_n$]} with \texttt{n = len(m)+1}, and the \texttt{j} of $f^\ell_j(\bm)$ (so we begin with \texttt{j=0}).
-We modify \texttt{m} and \texttt{j} throughout the algorithm as per the obliteration process.

-Towards this end, we include an implementation of the best known bound on $\RD$ via its Hamilton function:
+We also include an implementation of the best known bound on $\RD$ via its Hamilton function (Algorithm \ref{code:RD} and Table \ref{table:H_bound}).
 Note that the values appearing in this Hamilton function incorporate our improvements in Theorem \ref{thm:new_bounds_on_H}.
-Bounds for $34 \leq r \leq 55$ are derived from \cite{Sutherland2021}\footnote{We warn the reader of a typo in the definition of $G$ on page 22, which should read ``$4 \leq d < m-1$``} For the sake of consistency with the remainder of the paper, calculations carried out below use the \emph{previously} best available bounds due to \cite{HeberleSutherland2023}:
+Bounds for $34 \leq r \leq 55$ are derived from \cite{Sutherland2021}\footnote{We alert the reader to a typo in the definition of $G$ on page 22, which should read ``$4 \leq d < m-1$''}.
+For the sake of consistency with the remainder of the paper, calculations below use the \emph{previously} best available bounds:

-In principle, one can attempt to sharpen a bound on $\mch(r)$ using Theorem \ref{thm:new_bounds_on_H} via a binary search on $\ell$ with \texttt{low = 1} and \texttt{high = H[r]-r}: the function $f^\ell_0(1,\dots,1)+2$ is decreasing in $\ell$, so we simply want to understand when it is exceed by $\ell+r$ and choose the best resulting bound between these values.
-In practice, this approach becomes untractable because values of $\ell$ smaller than this optimal choice makes $f^\ell_0(1,\dots,1)+2$ exceedingly difficult to evaluate.
-Consider the following example, which both compares the approximation in terms of obliteration by lines in Lemma \ref{lemma:coarse_upper_bound} with more optimal obliterations and demonstrates the sensitivity of the latter process to $\ell$ as $n$ grows: \begin{example} Lemma \ref{lemma:coarse_upper_bound} says that $f_0^\ell(m_2) \leq \tbinom{m_2+1}{2}$.
-Given that $\ell = \RD(2^{100}) \leq 2^{100}-31$ (\cite{Sutherland2022}), we compare this bound to the best bounds available in the paper, i.e. the closed form of Proposition \ref{prop:l-points_on_quadrics}: